 How critical is it?

-Priority is set according to impact on project.
+Priority, which can be renamed Severity or Importance, is set according to impact on project.
 This table clarifies what we consider acceptable resolution timeframe; feel free to appropriate, fill out with your own resolution deadlines and distribute it internally (or in your BEP / BxP) so all teams are in the same page.

 Due dates are by default set 7 days after the creation of the issue.
 The default length may be changed in project settings or assigned manually per issue to a given date for a specific deadline.
 It is also possible to not specify a due date when creating an issue.